gh-andre/KeePassFont/README.md

   are rendered without controls overlapping and there is no truncated text.

-These steps make very little sense, but is required for forms to render correctly.
+These steps make very little sense, but are required for forms to render correctly.

 The forms listed below have multi-line fields with long text, which